pourmalek/covir2/README.md

 Premature release of mandates for using masks and physical distancing serves the political and economic purposes of the governments, not the public health and survival needs of the populations.

 People will die.
 Do something now, Ministry of Health and Medical Education.

+**If a new variant with more separability and fatality occurs, the 8th wave might cause one of the highest or the highest daily deaths, in summer 2022 (solar Hijri year 1401).**

 <br/><br/>